vtlanglois/Ardu/README.md

 ### Functionality

-The 'controller.ino` file provides the following functionality:
+The `controller.ino` file provides the following functionality:

 - A struct called `Button` is defined to store the properties of each button.
 The properties include the button pin, LED pin, button state (pressed or not), URL of the playlist/video, the value of the key needed for the shortcut, and a boolean to check if the shortcut requires the Shift key.